 Sandy from southern CA

 In our area we have a free legal service called Legal Assistance of North Dakota which takes social security cases and won't charge you.
 I would check with the California State Bar Association (they license attornies) to find out if California has a similiar agency.
 Some law firms will take these cases but they charge a percentage of any proceeds you get for back pay so it would be better to go witht the free non-profit agencies.
-Also, don't lose hope in this process.
-You may have to go through an appeal to get approved.
-Be sure to give them EVERY piece of medical documentation they ask for, too.
-Good luck to you!

 I have a Social Security disability hearing coming up at the end of May, I don't have an attorney yet, really can't afford one.
 Has anyone gone through this before that can offer me suggestions?